 Can’t login?
 Need to change your device settings?

 Watch this video for an overview of how to use a passcode to login to Duo and change your settings.

-3. Log In Using Your CampusID with Duo
+Options for Verifying Your CampusID Login with Duo

-When you set up a device to log in with Duo, you can pick from these options to verify your attempt to log in.
+When you set up a device to log in with Duo, you can pick from these options to verify your log in: